nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-06.md

 #### Finding the raw data

 One place you might look is the [SR OS YANG explorer](https://yang.labctl.net/yang/SROS/25.3.R1/t) as it allows you to search the YANG model with a convenient web GUI.
 Another possible location is the MD-CLI.
-Last but not least, Nokia publishes the YANG models [online](https://github.com/nokia/7x50_YangModels/tree/master/latest_sros_25.3) any time a new version released.
+Last but not least, Nokia publishes the YANG models [online](https://github.com/nokia/7x50_YangModels/tree/master/latest_sros_25.3) any time a new version is released.
 Use any of these resources to identify a path that you will be able to use to find each of the data points above for a given BGP neighbor, recognizing that those paths will be reusable when applied to a different BGP neighbor.
 Remember that `pwc` can provide you with reusable information.

 /// details | Solution: finding the context
 /// tab | Using the MD-CLI Path Finder